cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

 Now that all of our basic setup is done, we get to move on to the fun stuff: adding content into the game.
 We’ll start with a very basic item.

-Begin by creating two new packages under `cubicoder.tutorialmod`: `item` and `init`.
-The `item` package is not strictly necessary yet, but it will hold custom items in the future, should you make any.

-Create a class named `ModItems` in the `cubicoder.tutorialmod.init` package.
+Begin by creating a new package: `cubicoder.tutorialmod.init`.
+Next, create a class named `ModItems` in the `cubicoder.tutorialmod.init` package.
 This class stores references to all of our items in case we need to access them in the code.
 By using the `@ObjectHolder` annotation, we can have Forge automatically inject our items into the class by pulling them out of the registry.

 ```java
 package cubicoder.tutorialmod.init;